pnannepa/AWS-Connect/README.md

 7. Realtime metrics and reporting are implemented
 8. Historical metrics and reporting are implemented

+Version 2.0

+1. Recording and live monitoring of chat conversations are implemented
+2. Automatic task creation is implemented
+3. AWS Lamba integration with Amazon Connect is implemented

    Next version will include
-1. Recording and live monitoring of chat conversations
-2. Automatic task creation
-3. AWS Lamba integration with Amazon Connect
-4. AWS Lex Chatbot will be implementd
+1. AWS Lex Chatbot will be implementd